Peter-Juhasz/AzureArchiver/readme.md

  - `ComputerVision` Azure Cognitive Services Computer Vision credentials for image tagging
    - `Endpoint`: URL of the Cognitive Service account endpoint
    - `Key`: subscription key for the service
+ - `Face` Azure Cognitive Services Face credentials for face identification
+   - `Endpoint`: URL of the Cognitive Service account endpoint
+   - `Key`: subscription key for the service
+   - `ConfidenceThreshold`: confidence threshold of identification, used to judge whether one face belong to one person
  - `Costs` set the prices based on your region and redundancy for cost estimations (see [pricing](https://azure.microsoft.com/en-us/pricing/details/storage/blobs/))
    - `Currency` (default `"$"`): currency to display costs
    - `ListOrCreateContainerPricePer10000`